Helping people in disadvantage take power over their own life, connecting them with empathy and inner strength by the action of helping others.

 We've worked very well with the Book with Cause project; both the children and the staff love the story.

 Organización de Líderes Altruistas Kintsugi became a non-profit association with no political or religious affiliation in 2015 in Mexico City, with the intention of adding to the collective and individual efforts of others that dedicate their time, resources and efforts to build a sustainable living condition in Mexico environmentally, economically, culturally and socially.

-Indeed, and after you complete it we will issue the corresponding letter of attendance.
+Indeed, and after you complete it we will issue the corresponding letter of attendance (proof for your school).

 We currently have agreements with the following colleges in Mexico City: